TobiasGoetz/dhbw-template/README.md

 # DHBW-template
 ## Description
 This is a template usable for DHBW students.
-It contains everything you need to get started writing your thesis, be it T1000, T2000 or T3000, Bachelor or Master.
+It contains everything you need to get started writing your T1000, T2000 or T3000, Bachelor's or Master’s thesis.

-Feel free to open an issue or contact me if you have any questions, suggestions or improvements.
+Feel free to [open an issue](https://github.com/TobiasGoetz/dhbw-template/issues/new/choose) or [contact me](mailto:dhbw-template@tobiasgoetz.com) if you have any questions, suggestions or improvements.

 ## Usage
 ### :clipboard: Prerequisites